-NOTE: The embedded numeric keypad will not function while an external keyboard or numeric keypad is connected to the computer or to an optional docking device or optional expansion product.
+NOTE: The embedded numeric keypad will not function while an external keyboard or numeric keypad is connected to the computer or to an optional expansion product.

 Switching key functions on the embedded numeric keypad

 You can temporarily alternate the functions of keys on the embedded numeric keypad between their standard keyboard functions and their keypad functions by using the fn key or the fn+shift key combination.